boban100janovski/boban984.github.io/_drafts/OAuth2-ROPC-autentication-with-Angular2 .md

 ---
 tags: [Angular2, ROPC, OAUTH2, IdentityServer4, ASP.NET Core, TypeScript]
-title: OAuth2 ROPC Flow Authorization with Angular 2
+title: OAuth2 Authentication with Angular 2 (ROPC Flow)
 ---

-This post will cover the topic of authenticating an Angular 2 client using the ROPC flow, managing the token and in brief how to setup IdentityServer4 for ROPC.
+This post will cover the topic of authenticating an Angular 2 client using the ROPC flow, managing the tokens (bearer and refresh token) and in brief how to setup IdentityServer4 for ROPC.
-We will also create a simple API using ASP.NET Core MVC 6.
+We will also create a simple API using ASP.NET Core MVC 6 to test out the tokens.
 <!--more-->

+I will assume you already have some basic knowledge of Angular and TypeScript.

-Some basics first, what is ROPC?
+Some basics first, what is ROPC authentication flow?

 > The OAuth 2.0 resource owner password grant allows a client to send username and password
 > to the token service and get an access token back that represents that user.

-ROPC flow should only be used for "trusted" clients, what that means is that the app sending the username and password to the AUTH server should be ideally written by you or a trusted 3rd party.
+ROPC flow should only be used for "trusted" clients, what that means is that the app sending the username and password to the AUTH server should be written by you (ideally) or a trusted 3rd party.
 The reason being is that it will have the responsibility of transfering the users credentials securely and not exploit them.